suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 you get a `400` response instead of a `200`.
 However, the UI still redirects us back to the main page.

-This is because the `fetch` usage is not looking for an error response from the server.
+We are redirected because the `fetch` usage is not looking for an error response from the server.

-If we look at the `JSON` that is returned when an error happens:
+Let us inspect the `JSON` returned when an error happens:

 ```json
 {